Tanz0rz/haxe-fmod/README.md

 One of the most powerful features of the FMOD ecosystem.
 Mix your sounds in real-time by binding FMOD Studio to a running instance of your game.

 Live Update **only works on C++ and HashLink builds**.
-HTML5 builds will not work.
-The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.
+HTML5 builds do not support it.
+The FMOD team says this is a limitation of running games inside web browsers, with no plans to support it.

 [Live Update in the docs](https://tanz0rz.com/haxe-fmod/live-update/) covers turning it on and off.